Lord Dunsany: Memberships, awards and honours

 Lord Dunsany was a Fellow of the Royal Society of Literature, a member and at one point President of the Authors' Society, and likewise President of the Shakespeare Reading Society from 1938 until his death in 1957, when he was succeeded by Sir John Gielgud.

-Dunsany was also a Fellow of the Royal Geographical Society and an honorary member of the Institut Historique et Heraldique de France.
+Dunsany was also a fellow of the Royal Geographical Society and was an honorary member of the Institut Historique et Heraldique de France.
 He was initially an Associate Member of the Irish Academy of Letters, founded by Yeats and others, and later a full member.
 At one of their meetings, after 1922, he asked Seán Ó Faoláin, who was presiding, "Do we not toast the King?" Ó Faoláin replied that there was only one toast: to the Nation; but after it was given and O'Faolain had called for coffee, he saw Dunsany, standing quietly among the bustle, raise his glass discreetly, and whisper "God bless him".

 The Curse of the Wise Woman received the Harmsworth Literary Award in Ireland.

 Dunsany received an honorary doctorate, D.Litt., from Trinity College Dublin, in 1940.

-He was nominated for the Nobel Prize by Irish PEN, but lost to Bertrand Russell.
+In 1950, he was nominated for the Nobel Prize in Literature by Irish PEN, citing his fiction, poetry, and support for younger writers.
+However, after a negative appraisal by Per Hallström, the Nobel Committee did not consider him for the prize, which was won that year by Bertrand Russell.